 When she returned, he held the flap open to her tent.

 Murmuring thanks, she crawled in and stripped down to her underwear.
 The wires in her armored cloth resisted folding, but she coiled it into a roll of black fabric that would double as a pillow for later.

 When she turned around, Tsubàyo had removed all of his clothes.
 The scars marked his flesh down to the peak of his hip, bisecting his body with the darker slash of hardened skin.
 Kneeling next to her, he helped her pull the black cloth from her breasts before sliding his arm around her bare waist.
-Their black tattoos rubbed together, the images of horses that covered both of their bodies looked like a herd racing around chaotically.
+Their black tattoos rubbed together and the images of horses that covered both of their bodies looked like a herd.

 He was hot against her body, a warmth that pushed back the cold of night and the darkness that haunted in her thoughts.

 She sniffed and reached up to cup the side of his face, her fingers resting against his scars.
 “Thank you, Bàyo.”